THE NIBBLE (TM) - Great Finds for Foodies (tm)

 Pierre Marcolini White Chocolate

-WHAT IT IS: Eleven of the world’s finest white chocolate bars.
+WHAT IT IS: Twelve of the world’s finest white chocolate bars.

 WHY IT’S DIFFERENT: More cocoa butter in the recipe, top-quality cocoa butter and a more restrained hand with sugar give these bars aroma and flavor complexities unmatched in lesser white chocolate.